Skip to content

 Summary of Key Issues and Engagement Findings

-Downtown Los Angeles is home to Skid Row, changing the character of parks such as San Julian Park and Gladys Park, which serve as key meeting points for service providers and community members who are experiencing homelessness.
+Downtown LA is home to Skid Row, changing the character of parks such as San Julian Park and Gladys Park, which serve as key meeting points for service providers and community members who are experiencing homelessness.
 Shade inequity is stark here, making parks even more important lifelines for residents.
+Additionally, the presence of POPS limits the availability of open and accessible assembly spaces for residents to host events, parades, and other large scale programming outside of private venues in DTLA.
+With several DTLA parks slated for redevelopment there are opportunities to add more active recreation and public venues for programming which will also increase perceptions of safety.

 Displacement and green gentrification are of concern to community members, particularly in communities such as Boyle Heights where strong advocacy groups have tirelessly fought to maintain their communities in place.
 The LA River, and associated future development, cuts through many neighborhoods in East and Central Los Angeles, providing a key opportunity to increase park access in ways that benefit communities without leading to green gentrification.